-Course Length: Studied over two years

-Examination Board: AQA

-Course Leader: Mr P Wyke (wyke@queenelizabeths.derbyshire.sch.uk)
+Course Leader: Mr C Flynn (flynn@queenelizabeths.derbyshire.sch.uk)

 Why study Politics?
 In the current climate of massive political change in Britain, the US, and our world as whole, there is no better time to be studying Politics.

 Will Boris Johnson's levelling up agenda convince voters who lent him their vote in 2019 to do the same in the next election?
 Can the UK government find a solution to the Northern Ireland conundrum?
 Is Keir Starmer able to convince both traditional Labour voters in red wall seats and middle England that he should be the next Prime Minister?
 Where will the Republican Party go next after Trump's election defeat?
 Will Joe Biden help the US lead the way on the worlds fight against climate change?
 These are some of the many questions that studying Politics will allow you to wrestle with and try to answer.